laudcharlesochei/aws-course-lab-manual/lab-07-2/README.md

-# Unit 1: Project Overview and AWS Microservices Implementation
+# Project Overview and AWS Microservices Implementation

 ## Project Overview and Objectives